Duolingo vs. Rosetta Stone: Which Works Better in 2023?

 Even though it’s a game, Duolingo is actually structured well as a learning program.
 Modules and levels are organized into a tree to help you see your progression.
-And like any regular game, you have to complete a level in order to unlock the next, as well as complete a certain set of modules before unlocking the next set.
+And like any game, you have to successfully complete a level to unlock the next.

-Other than these personal gaming goals, you also have the opportunity to compete with others, joining competitions and fighting your way to the top of the leaderboard.
+Other than these personal gaming goals, you have the opportunity to compete with others, join competitions and fight your way to the top of the leaderboard.

-For additional reading and listening comprehension for some languages, you can also check out the Stories section.
+For additional reading and listening comprehension, some languages have a Stories section.
 Each story will earn you a certain amount of XP, moving you further up the leaderboard.

-Duolingo also has some language podcasts for intermediate learners if you’re looking for long-form listening practice.
+Duolingo also has some podcasts for intermediate learners if you’re looking for long-form listening practice.

 What Are the Downsides of Using Duolingo?

 You have to use the app every day to maintain your streak.
 The amount of time spent on the app isn’t much (between five and 20 minutes a day), but the issue is in remembering to use the app every single day.